CSS Gradient Generator Guide: Linear, Radial & Conic Gradients

 );

-/* Pie chart segments */
+/* Pie chart segments — using degree positions */

 background: conic-gradient(